Skin

 From ice-cube massages to frozen face rollers – NEWBY HANDS explains why cold is cool when it comes to getting tighter, smoother, more glowing skin in an instant

-Bella Hadid starts her morning routine by plunging her face into a bowl of ice cubes; Kate Moss reduces puffiness by immersing hers into a bowl of iced water and cucumber slices; while Irina Shayk perks up her skin with a skin-icing device.
+Jennifer Aniston splashes her face with ice water to wake up her skin, Kate Moss reduces puffiness by immersing hers into a bowl of iced water and cucumber slices, Demi Moore is partial to a cryotherapy facial, while Irina Shayk and Hailey Bieber perk up their complexions with a skin-icing device.
 It might be popular right now, but face icing is far from new.
 Indeed, Old Hollywood stars, including Marilyn Monroe, were famous for prepping their skin with the same refreshing facial ice bath, and in the 1990s, original supermodel Linda Evangelista shared her top pre-cover-shoot tip: rubbing ice under her eyes.
 More recently, aestheticians such as Joanna Czech have been using everything from frozen aloe vera ice cubes to icy teaspoons and face rollers as part of their famous A-list facials.

 How to do face icing